Collection & Materials Selection

 Reconsideration of Library Materials

-- A Paris Carnegie Public Library cardholder or Paris resident who questions the placement of an item in the collection should first discuss the concern with the Librarian or Acquisitions Librarian.
-He/she may submit a reconsideration request when wishing to continue the reconsideration of library material.
+- A Paris Carnegie Public Library cardholder or Paris resident who questions an item in the collection should first discuss the concern with the Librarian or Assistant Librarian.
+They must submit a reconsideration request when wishing to request formal reconsideration of library material.

-- After receiving the completed form, the library board president will appoint an ad hoc committee consisting of a staff member and two board members.
+- Appeals may be directed to the library board.
+The board president will appoint an ad hoc committee consisting of a staff member and two board members.
 The committee will evaluate the request for reconsideration within the context of this policy and, within 30 days, will prepare a recommendation and place the matter on the agenda for the next board meeting.
 During this process, the material in question will remain accessible to library users.
 The board’s decision will be final and will be conveyed in writing to the person requesting reconsideration.

 Policy Approval and Review